insight-platform/Savant/docs/source/savant_101/55_preprocessing.rst

 Often, you may require the use of non-standard preprocessing methods.
 For instance, when working with a detection model that can identify rotated objects, you might come across an object that requires special preprocessing.
-In such cases, for the classification model, it is necessary to extract the object and rotate it to enhance the classification accuracy.
+In such cases, for the classification model, it is necessary to cut the object and rotate it to enhance the classification accuracy.

 These scenarios call for the implementation of non-standard image processing algorithms to prepare the image before inferring the model.

-There are two ways of preprocessing in the Savant framework: meta information preprocessing (bounding boxes) and image preprocessing.
+There are two ways of preprocessing in the Savant framework: object meta preprocessing and object image preprocessing.

-Preprocessing object meta
+Object meta preprocessing
 -------------------------

 If you don't need to make any changes to the image, or if you are working with